MUNsdh/readthedocs/docs/source/PCB Design.rst

    :maxdepth: 10

    Quick KiCAD Overview
-   Generating BOM and CPL for JLCPCB SMT assembly in KiCAD
+   Generating BOM and CPL for JLCPCB in KiCAD